 On a Staircase

 However, this does come with a certain degree of risk, lest you fall on the stairs and injure yourself.
 Not the safest- consider using only when desperate times call for desperate measures.

 FAQs On How To Hang A Hammock Without TreesLet’s take a closer look at some of the commonly asked queries on how to set up a hammock without trees.

 How to hang a hammock with posts?See our guide for fixing distances and heights in our how to hang a hammock post for detailed info.
 Hanging a hammock with posts requires two posts that are 8-foot-long set at a distance of at least 12 feet apart, quick-setting concrete and eyelet/fishhooks.
 Using the concrete, secure the two posts and allow them to dry over a period of 48 hours at least.
 Screw the eyelet/fishhooks into the posts at a height of approximately 5 feet from the ground.
 Finally, using the carabiners provided with the hammock, fix it in place.

-Answer: A hammock is quite versatile when it comes to where it can be hung.
+Where to hang a hammock?A hammock is quite versatile when it comes to where it can be hung.
 While using two trees as anchors are the most conventional option, it is not the only one and you should consider branches or overhead hazards if you are planning to use a tree.
 Other options include hammock stands, posts, hammock structures, vehicles and many others.
 No matter which one you pick, focusing on safety must be prioritized.

 How much space is required to hang a hammock?Indoors, there may be constraints with regards to space, but outdoors may give you a lot more room to work with.
 In an ideal setting, hammocks can be hung when the attachment points are at a distance of around 12 feet from one another.
 The hammock should sit at a distance of 18 inches from the ground with clearance to 6 feet above, and ideally have at least 2 feet either side of it clear for a gentle swing.

 How to hang a hammock with rope and what knot to use?The use of rope to secure hammocks is one of the most traditional methods and tying the perfect knot is a skill you must perfect to hang your hammock.
 In terms of which rope to use, consider investing in synthetic ropes made of nylon or polypropylene.
 Learning the Falconer’s knot would be your best bet.
 Other knots that may be useful are the shoelace knot, half hitch and taut line hitch.

 Final Thoughts On Hanging A Hammock Without Trees

 Where you plan to set up your hammock will heavily guide what is right for you, however the portable hammock stands really are the one size fits all solution for how to hang a hammock without trees.